elmtree-askmo/cloudcannon-app/content/learn/nursing/what-lifestyle-modifications-can-help-manage-sleep-disorders-and-how-do-diet-and-exercise-play-a-role.md

 url: /learn/nursing/questions/what-lifestyle-modifications-can-help-manage-sleep-disorders-and-how-do-diet-and-exercise-play-a-role
 score: -1.0
 related_article1:
-    id: 169695
+    id: 169700
-    title: What are the risks and considerations associated with the use of sedatives for sleep?
+    title: >-
+        Why is maintaining a consistent bedtime routine important for sleep hygiene?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
+    url: /learn/nursing/questions/why-is-maintaining-a-consistent-bedtime-routine-important-for-sleep-hygiene
 related_article2:
-    id: 169699
+    id: 169701
-    title: What are the benefits and applications of light therapy in managing sleep disorders?
+    title: >-
+        How can environmental factors such as bedroom setup and noise control influence sleep quality?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-benefits-and-applications-of-light-therapy-in-managing-sleep-disorders
+    url: /learn/nursing/questions/how-can-environmental-factors-such-as-bedroom-setup-and-noise-control-influence-sleep-quality
 related_article3:
-    id: 169697
+    id: 169695
-    title: What role do circadian rhythms play in sleep regulation, and how can modern technology impact these rhythms?
+    title: >-
+        What are the risks and considerations associated with the use of sedatives for sleep?
     subject: Nursing
-    url: /learn/nursing/questions/what-role-do-circadian-rhythms-play-in-sleep-regulation-and-how-can-modern-technology-impact-these-rhythms
+    url: /learn/nursing/questions/what-are-the-risks-and-considerations-associated-with-the-use-of-sedatives-for-sleep
 related_article4:
+    id: 169689
+    title: >-
+        In what ways does sleep contribute to emotional stability and mental health?
+    subject: Nursing
+    url: /learn/nursing/questions/in-what-ways-does-sleep-contribute-to-emotional-stability-and-mental-health
+related_article5:
     id: 169687
+    title: >-
-    title: What are the key restorative processes that occur during sleep, and how do they contribute to physical and mental health?
+        What are the key restorative processes that occur during sleep, and how do they contribute to physical and mental health?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-key-restorative-processes-that-occur-during-sleep-and-how-do-they-contribute-to-physical-and-mental-health
 ---